-6. Some people think scripture is changing supernaturally but in reality they may simply not be reading the scripture in proper context - We also have the concern of people not reading scripture in their proper context and therefore rushing to conclusions that something has supernaturally changed.
+6. Some people think scripture is changing supernaturally but in reality, they may simply not be reading the scripture in the proper context - We also have the concern of people not reading scripture in their proper context and therefore rushing to conclusions that something has supernaturally changed.
 We must read, read, and reread.
 One example in this area concerns Luke 19:27.
-Some people believe that this verse has been supernatually changed because the verse shares about "slaying" and they think that it is implying that Jesus is the one who wants some people to be slayed.
+Some people believe that this verse has been supernaturally changed because the verse shares about "slaying" and they think that it is implying that Jesus is the one who wants some people to be slain.
 However, these people are not reading this verse in proper context.
 If we read this verse in proper context we will see that Jesus is sharing a parable and that Jesus was not referring to Himself as the one who wants the "slaying".

 One individual who was concerned about this issue stated: " When I approached someone well versed in scripture about Luke 19:27 (if it had changed), they responded that it was about Jesus teaching a parable.
 So yes Jesus spoke it, but Jesus was quoting a King while teaching through a parable.
 When I read it thoroughly back I also believed it was indeed part of a very long parable."